 The standardised death rate from transport accidents has declined in Ireland from 7.6 per 100,000 in 2006 to 3.7 in 2014 (CSO 2019a).
 An Garda Síochána provides traffic collision data that involves an injury to the Road Safety Authority (RSA).
-The RSA collision data for the period 2005 to 2016 indicates locations for 31 traffic collisions along the route of the Proposed Scheme that resulted in serious injury or a fatality.
-Of these, 11 (35%) involved pedestrians, while seven (23%) involved cyclists.
-There appeared to be a cluster of serious collisions at the crossroads with R107 Malahide Road and Collins Avenue, where five serious collisions have been recorded, one involving a pedestrian and two involving cyclists.
-Risk of death from traffic accidents in Ireland is not evenly distributed across the population and has been shown to be higher among deprived communities, males and persons in late adolescence/early adulthood (Kavanagh et al. 2005).
+The RSA collision data for the period 2005 to 2016 indicates locations for 31 traffic accidents along the route of the Proposed Scheme that resulted in serious injury or a fatality.
+Of these, 5 (16%) involved pedestrians, while 19 (61%) involved cyclists.
+The concentration of pedestrian related serious incidents appears to become greater closer to the City Centre, likely indicating a greater concentration of pedestrian activity.
+Risk of death from traffic accidents in Ireland is not evenly distributed across the population and has been shown to be higher among deprived communities, and in particular, males and persons in late adolescence / early adulthood (Kavanagh et al. 2005).
 In addition to deaths and physical injuries, wider effects on society are also an issue.
 A follow up study of 1,148 people aged 19 to 69 years who attended Accident and Emergency (A&E) following a road accident identified that 32% suffered notable psychiatric outcomes (post-traumatic stress disorder, phobic travel anxiety, general anxiety or depression) at one year following the accident (Mayou R. 2001; Kavanagh et al. 2005).